lext/zncc/README.md

 * Compile and run OpenCL implementation on GPU: `make cl runclgpu`
 * Compile and run OpenCL implementation on CPU: `make cl runclcpu`

-You can also just run already compiled version by removing first argument of teh commands given above.
+You can also just run already compiled version by removing first argument of the commands given above.

+If you want to compile all, just type `make all` and the you can use `make runc` etc.